 Artificial intelligence helps Netflix recommend programmes we may like and Facebook tag friends in photos.
 Even a robot car could not drive by itself without machine learning.
 But can artificial intelligence also help ordinary office workers?
 Yes, it can.
 We have developed three intelligent chatbots that help people perform many essential every day tasks effortlessly.

-Seppo, Granny and Genie are text-based conversational chatbots that operate in the Slack instant message environment frequently used by Gofore employees.
+Seppo, Granny and Gene are text-based conversational chatbots that operate in the Slack instant message environment frequently used by Gofore employees.
 Seppo chatbot is the veteran of the bunch and was developed in 2016.
 Like many other successful projects, it grew out of a real need.
 We do not have an actual middle management.
 This does not, however, eliminate many of the tasks that are performed at this level in more traditional organisations.

 Seppo, for example, helps to manage working hours.
 It notifies you if an employee has worked too many hours, or if entries need to be fixed.
 Based on the good experiences with Seppo, we started to develop new chatbots to help with everyday routine tasks.
-Genie, for example, takes care of booking train tickets, which greatly helps employees who work in various locations.
+Gene, for example, takes care of booking train tickets, which greatly helps employees who work in various locations.
 Granny, for her part, is a laid-back generalist, who can be consulted on general matters regarding the company.

-”Bots have really changed every day work here,” says data analyst Aapo Tanskanen, who confesses to being a bot addict, and who has been closely involved in the development of Genie. ”Their use, for example, in entering hours worked, is considerably easier and more pleasant than clicking menus in a traditional interface.”
+”Bots have really changed every day work here,” says data analyst Aapo Tanskanen, who confesses to being a bot addict, and who has been closely involved in the development of Gene. ”Their use, for example, in entering hours worked, is considerably easier and more pleasant than clicking menus in a traditional interface.”

 The short history of improvements in working life